ibm-cloud-docs/account/iam-groups.md

 {: #create-ag-terraform}
 {: terraform}

-You can create access groups by using Terraform.

-1. To install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform, follow the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
-The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.

-1. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to create access groups by using HashiCorp Configuration Language.
-For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.
+Use the following steps to create access groups by using Terraform:

+1. Create an argument in your `main.tf` file.
 The following example creates an access group by using the `ibm_iam_access_group` resource, where `name` is a unique name to identify the access group.

    ```terraform
    resource "ibm_iam_access_group" "accgrp" {